Hibbing, Minnesota: History

 On December 1, 1993, Northwest Airlink Flight 5719 crashed near Hibbing, killing all 18 people on board.

 Geography

-According to the United States Census Bureau, the city has a total area of 186.46 sqmi, of which 182.03 sqmi is land and 4.43 sqmi is water.
+According to the United States Census Bureau, the city has an area of 186.46 sqmi, of which 182.03 sqmi is land and 4.43 sqmi is water.
 McCarthy Beach State Park is nearby.

 The Northern Divide intersects the St. Lawrence Divide near Hibbing, with waters draining to the Arctic Ocean, the Gulf of Mexico and the Great Lakes.

 Climate

-Hibbing has a humid continental climate (Koppen: Dfb), experiencing all four seasons, but with long, drawn out winters.
-Summers are generally warm to hot, while winters are generally cold to severely cold.
-A freeze has been recorded for every month of the year.
+Hibbing has a humid continental climate (Köppen: Dfb/Dwb), experiencing all four seasons, but with long winters.
+Summers are generally warm to very warm, while winters are generally frigid.
+A freeze has been recorded in every month of the year.

 Demographics

 2020 census

 As of the census of 2020, the population was 16,214.
 The population density was 89.1 PD/sqmi.
 There were 8,302 housing units at an average density of 45.6 /sqmi.
 The racial makeup of the city was 91.3% White, 1.5% Black or African American, 0.9% Native American, 0.5% Asian, 0.1% Pacific Islander, 0.4% from other races, and 5.4% from two or more races.
 Ethnically, the population was 1.6% Hispanic or Latino of any race.